We may earn a small commission for affiliate links in this post at no additional cost to you.

 SiteGround: If you haven’t started your blog yet, but want to or if your site is running slow (which can tank your traffic) definitely check out SiteGround.
 I am using their hosting to run my Today Mommy site and I have been super impressed.

 Phew!
 I think that is a new record for the longest post ever here on Moms Make Cents!
 I hope it was helpful to you and answered your questions about what is working for new bloggers right now.

-If you enjoyed this post please share!
+If you enjoyed this post on blogging for beginners please share!